Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Introduction

 To overcome this lack of analytical tractability, meta-learning algorithms to compute a minimax or Gamma-minimax estimator have been proposed.
 Still, most of these works focus on parametric models.
 For example, \cite{Nelson1966} and \cite{Kempthorne1987} each proposed an algorithm to compute a minimax estimator. \cite{Bryan2007} and \cite{Schafer2009} proposed an algorithm to compute an approximate confidence region of optimal expected size in the minimax sense. \cite{Noubiap2001} proposed an iterative algorithm to compute a Gamma-minimax decision for the set of priors constrained by generalized moment conditions.
 More recent works explored computing estimators under more general models.
 For example, \cite{Luedtke2020} introduced an approach, termed Adversarial Monte Carlo meta-learning (AMC), for constructing minimax estimators.
 In the special case of prediction problems with mean-squared error, \cite{Luedtke2020adversarial_prediction} studied the invariance properties of the decision problem and their implications for AMC.

-In this paper, we make the following contributions: \begin{enumerate}[resume*] \item We propose iterative adversarial meta-learning algorithms for constructing Gamma-minimax estimators for a general model space and class of estimators.
+In this paper, we make the following contributions: \begin{enumerate}[resume] \item We propose iterative adversarial meta-learning algorithms for constructing Gamma-minimax estimators for a general model space and class of estimators.
 We further provide convergence guarantees for these algorithms. \end{enumerate} To our best knowledge, this is the first algorithm to compute Gamma-minimax estimators under general models, including infinite-dimensional models.
 We also show that, for certain problems, there is a unique Gamma-minimax estimator and our computed estimator converges to this estimator as the number of iterations increases to infinity.

-Like the approach proposed in \cite{Noubiap2001}, our proposed iterative algorithm involves solving a discretized Gamma-minimax optimization problem in each intermediate step.
+Like the approach proposed in \cite{Noubiap2001}, we consider sets of priors characterized by (in)equality constraints on prior generalized moments and our proposed iterative algorithm involves solving a discretized Gamma-minimax optimization problem in each intermediate step.
 However, we explicitly describe algorithms to solve these minimax problems, which facilitates the use of our approach by practitioners.
 When the space of estimators can be parameterized by a Euclidean space and gradients are available, we propose to use a gradient-based algorithm or a stochastic variant thereof.
 When gradients are unavailable, we propose to instead use fictitious play \citep{Brown1951,Robinson1951} to compute a stochastic estimator, which is a mixture of deterministic estimators belonging to some specified collection.
 We also provide a convergence result that is applicable even when this collection has infinite cardinality.
 This is in contrast to the results in \cite{Robinson1951}, which require that each player has only finitely many possible deterministic strategies.

 \begin{enumerate}[resume] \item We propose a Markov chain Monte Carlo (MCMC) method to construct the approximating grids defining the discretized Gamma-minimax problems used in our iterative scheme. \end{enumerate} Like the approach proposed in \cite{Noubiap2001}, our proposed iterative algorithm relies on increasingly fine finite grids over the model space.
 However, since we allow the model space to be high or even infinite-dimensional, randomly adding points to the grid may lead to unacceptably slow convergence.
 To overcome this challenge, we propose to use MCMC to efficiently construct such grids.